Home Biography Her Work Poems University Visits Study Guides Links Contact

 Ordinary Charms cover

-In this collection of short prose, 30 years accruing, Jan Seale takes on everything from student bloopers to sparrows, navel-gazing to needles, silkworms to Southern sayings.
+In this collection of short essays, 30 years accruing, Jan Seale takes on everything from student bloopers to sparrows, navel-gazing to needles, silkworms to Southern sayings.
 Her words, sprinkled with wit and soul, suggest that our ordinary world is rife with meaning, there for our simple notice with lament or celebration.
 Life itself is the magician.

-Nature Nurture cover
+Nature Nurture Neither cover

-Nature Nurture Neither: A Family's Journey in Creativity.
-Angelina River Press, 2014, 185 pages, $16.95.
+Nature Nurture Neither: A Family's Journey in Creativity. (prose) Angelina River Press, 2014.
+185 pages.

 Is it genes, or environment, or something else that causes a child to select one of the arts as a life's work?
 What are the odds that the offspring of a musician and a poet will be artists?
 One family's creative passage shines a light on the deliberate and incidental ways in which all five came to be involved in music, literature, and visual art.
 This family autobiography is unscientific, anecdotal, and entertaining—in the best tradition of memoirs.